-Commercial MCS data and companion PAMELA profiles complement and clarify the nature and extent of the deep volcanosedimentary unit (SV1 and SV2).
-As for MZ3, all those profiles constrain a similar volcano-sedimentary unit (Moulin et al.,

-- 390 2020; Leprêtre et al., 2021; Schnürle et al., 2018) which ends oceanward in the form of a prominent basement high (Watremez et al.).
-Along PAMELA MOZ3-5 WAS profiles (MZ1, MZ6, MZ7) to the south-west, an identical unit in term of thickness and velocities consisiting of parallel and undulating horizons is seen striking through the entire NNV before it dips oceanward to the south or east (Moulin et al., 2020; Leprêtre et al., 2021; Schnürle et al., 2018).
-At the southern LM, along MZ3 crossing profiles MZ5 (Watremez et al.) and C (brown color on Figure 13-Profile C) a broad basement high consists of internally gently - 395 dipping deformed but parallel reflectors.
-Further north, along MZ4 (Watremez et al.) and Profile B (Figure 13-Profile B) it is a set of landward dipping reflectors (LDR) that flanks the edge of the basement high.
-These LDR, however, connect with deep, wavy, and parallel horizons seen extending from the eastern MCP.
-There is therefore a connection and a prolongation of a volcano-sedimentary unit from the MCP, through the western LM and up to the NNV that is further highlighted along profile A where it is seen continuously all along the MCP coastline (Schnürle et al., 2018) (brown color on Figure 13-Profile A). - 400 All together these observations reveal that an ubiquitous volcano-sedimentary unit exists over our study area, from the southeastern MCP to the entire NNV (in green on figures 14).
-We therefore suggest this unit forms a widespread pre-Neocomien basin that terminates to the east along the LM where it is strongly deformed and associated to prominent basement high and possibly deeply rooted faults.
+Commercial MCS data and companion PAMELA profiles complement and clarify the nature and extent of the deep volcano-sedimentary unit (SV1 and SV2).
+As for MZ3, all those profiles constrain a similar volcano-sedimentary unit (Moulin et al., 2020; Leprêtre et al., 2021; Schnürle et al., 2018) that ends oceanward in the form of a prominent basement high (Watremez et al., 2021).
+Along PAMELA MOZ3-5 WAS profiles (MZ1, MZ6, MZ7) to the southwest, an identical unit in term of thickness and velocity consisting of parallel and undulating horizons is seen striking through the entire NNV before it dips oceanward to the south or east (Moulin et al., 2020; Leprêtre et al., 2021; Schnürle et al., 2018).
+At the southern LM, along MZ3 crossing profiles MZ5 (Watremez et al., 2021) and C (brown color in Fig. 14), a broad basement high consists of internally gently dipping deformed but parallel reflectors.
+Further north, along MZ4 (Watremez et al., 2021) and profile B (Fig. 14), it is a set of landward-dipping reflectors (LDR) that flank the edge of the basement high.
+These LDR, however, connect with deep, wavy and parallel horizons seen extending from the eastern MCP.
+There is therefore a connection and a prolongation of a volcano-sedimentary unit from the MCP, through the western LM and up to the NNV that is further highlighted along profile A, where it is seen continuously all along the MCP coastline (Schnürle et al., 2018) (brown color in Fig. 14.
+All together, these observations reveal that an ubiquitous volcano-sedimentary unit exists over our study area from the southeastern MCP to the entire NNV (in green in Fig. 15).
+We therefore suggest that this unit forms a widespread pre-Neocomian basin that terminates to the east along the LM, where it is strongly deformed and associated with a prominent basement high and possibly also deeply rooted faults.